-Should You Carry a Balance on Your Credit Cards or Pay Off Credit Cards in Full?
+Is it Better to Carry a Balance or to Pay Off Credit Cards in Full?

-Unless you’re investing in something that will help you make more money, we recommend paying off your credit card balances entirely, EVERY MONTH.
-If that’s not a possibility, then keep your balance below 30% of your credit limit and NEVER miss a minimum payment.
-We know this is easier said than done, so here are some quick tips on how to manage your budget and credit card balances.
+Unless you’re investing in something that will help you make more money, we recommend paying off your credit card balances entirely, every month.
+If that’s not a possibility, then keep your balance below 30% of your credit limit and never miss a minimum payment.
+We know this is easier said than done, so take note on the following quick tips on how to manage your budget and credit card balances.

 Methods to Pay Off Credit Cards